Fall Fun in Miami County, Indiana

 Fall Fun and Pumpkins

-McClure’s Orchard is located right off of US 31, so it’s super simple to find.
-It’s easy to spend quite a bit of time exploring all it has to offer.
-With several shops full of pumpkins and other fall favorites, it’s an easy way to find your fall decor.
+With several shops full of pumpkins and other fall favorites, it’s a terrific way to find your fall decor.
 There is also a small petting zoo with various farm animals, a ride out to the pumpkin patch, a corn maze, a cafe, and a tasting room where you can sample their wines and ciders.

 It was quite busy (It was a beautiful Sunday afternoon in the fall!), so we didn’t stay long, but we did enjoy walking the grounds and checking out the animals.